meilisearch/documentation/learn/core_concepts/primary_key.md

 ### `missing_document_id`

-This happens when your index already has a primary key but one of the documents you are currently trying to add is missing this attribute.
+This happens when your index already has a primary key, but one of the documents you are currently trying to add is missing this attribute.

 ```json
 {